amitshekhariitbhu/android-interview-questions/README.md

 * **What is Coroutine Scope?** - [Learn from here](https://outcomeschool.com/blog/kotlin-coroutines)

+* **Scopes in Kotlin Coroutines Used in Android** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_softwareengineer-androiddev-android-activity-7278639980053217280-8eZO)

 * **What is Coroutine Context?** - [Learn from here](https://outcomeschool.com/blog/coroutinecontext-in-kotlin)

 * **Launch vs Async in Kotlin Coroutines** - [Learn from here](https://outcomeschool.com/blog/launch-vs-async-in-kotlin-coroutines)